spotinst/help/src/docs/ocean-cd/tutorials/view-rollouts/detailed-rollout.md

 - Change the desired state back to the previous, stable version.
 This typically involves running `{{kubectl apply}}` against the previous Rollout spec.
 - Re-run the `{{set image}}` command.

-### Paused Status
+### Paused Status (Phase Level)

-Throughout a phase, Ocean CD will indicate when and for how long the phase will be in a paused status.
+Throughout a rollout, Ocean CD will indicate when and for how long the phase will be in a paused status.
+This pause will be the direct consequence of the pause status set in your strategy prior to the rollout.

 #### Pause without a pre-defined window